-In this plural nouns worksheet, we test students knowledge for countables and uncountables.
+In this plural nouns worksheet, we test students’ knowledge of countables and uncountables.
 For example, we can specify a count for countable nouns such as 5 carrots.
 But for uncountable nouns, we can’t assign a number like rice.

 In this irregular plural nouns worksheet, students have to convert each singular noun to plural irregular nouns.
 For example, “men” is an irregular plural noun for “man”.
-But don’t underestimate the difficulty of this worksheet because there’s some that even fluent English speakers may not know.
+But don’t underestimate the difficulty of this worksheet because there are some that even fluent English speakers may not know.

 Possessive nouns show ownership.
 For example, “the boy’s ball” shows that the ball belongs to the boy.
 In this grammar worksheet, can you create the possessive form?